Star Trek homeSkip to main content

 After encountering a research vessel whose entire crew has perished from an unknown disease, the Enterprise's crew soon finds themselves infected with an illness that lowers inhibitions and causes a state of extreme intoxication.
 An afflicted Wesley does what any teen would do — he tricks the engineering crew into a force field and effectively takes control of the ship.

 When the adults manage to retake Engineering, a compromised Wesley still finds a way to propel the ship away from a collapsing star, saving them all.
-This episode serves as a sequel to the TOS episode “The Naked Time,” which featured the same sickness (resulting in a swashbuckling Sulu).
-Fans will also remember this as the episode when Data and Security Chief Tasha Yar are, in Data’s words, "intimate."
+This episode serves as a sequel to the Original Series episode "," which featured the same sickness (resulting in a swashbuckling Sulu).
+Fans will also remember this as the episode when Data and Security Chief Tasha Yar are, in Data's words, "intimate."

 Aboard a Borg cube, Seven of Nine holds a Borg infant as three young Borg drones look over in 'Collective'